 A good candidate is willing to admit they have made lots of mistakes in the past.
 More importantly, they are likely to have learned valuable lessons from these mistakes.
 Owning up to past mistakes indicates honesty and self-awareness - two vital interpersonal skills.

 To identify a good candidate, ask a culture-fit question that assesses their ability to perform as a member of the team.
 That is, is the candidate a good team player?
-Do they have difficulties working with colleagues or management in the past?
+Do they have difficulties working with colleagues or management in the previous jobs?

 A good candidate is highly cooperative and has the skills to help groups thrive and be productive.
 They do not think only of themselves, as they use the term “we” more than “I” when talking about achievements.
 Therefore, to identify a good candidate, keep an eye out for the candidate who understands their work is improved by collaboration and diversity.